What is Slow Gaming?

 The quest log says go north.
 You go west.
 Not because you’re lost – because west looked interesting.

 You loaded up Skyrim and didn’t do a single quest.
 You walked out of Whiterun, picked a direction, and just… went.
 You followed a river because you wanted to see where it ended.
 You watched the sun set over the tundra.
-You sat by a campfire and listened to the wind.
-Three hours later, you had zero XP to show for it and one of the best gaming sessions you can remember.
+Three hours later, you had zero XP to show for it and still had one of the best gaming sessions you can remember.

 Or maybe it was Red Dead Redemption 2.
 You were supposed to ride to the next mission marker.
 Instead you stopped on a ridge, watched the fog roll through a valley, and stayed there for 20 minutes.
 Quietly, completely there.